Blessed Trinity Catholic High School: Fine arts

 The Blessed Trinity Fine Arts Department focuses on the five aspects of the arts.
 Students' work is showcased in many ways throughout the school year.
 Artwork is on display in the hallways and there are frequent art shows during intermissions of dance, band, choral, and theatrical shows.
 There are three opportunities for students' work to be displayed throughout the year, at the midpoint and end of the fall semester, and at the end of the spring semester, and this artwork includes a variety of works from the 12 different Visual Arts classes BT offers: graphic design, photography, drawing I, A.P.
 Studio Art, etc. Dance, band, and choir are also classes and rehearse during the school day.
 The school's a cappella group, the Blessed Trinitones, rehearses after school.

 Blessed Trinity Theatrical Alliance

-The BTTA performs three annual shows: a fall comedy, a winter production, and a spring musical.
-The winter production is auditioned and rehearsed in Musical Theatre Conservatory, a class which is offered in the fall semester.
+The BTTA performs three annual shows: a fall musical, a winter play, and a spring musical.

 Past fall comedies have included The Werewolf's Curse (2012), Noises Off (2013), The Birds: A Modern Adaptation (2014), Reckless (2015), Figments (2016), and Puffs (2020).